-Making real headway in Wales Bethan Collins, Senior Public Affairs Officer, Wales 2021 Senedd elections On 6th May this year, Wales went to the polls.
-The Senedd elections saw 16 and 17-year-olds voting for the first time, and some recently-formed political parties contesting seats for the first time, adding to the choice facing the electorate.
-Once again, our committed supporters answered our calls to action and sent out more than 16,000 emails to Senedd candidates seeking commitments on banning snaring and the caged breeding of 'game' birds.
+Making real headway in Wales Bethan Collins, Senior Public Affairs Officer, Wales 2021 Senedd elections Wales went to the polls on 6th May 2021 in Senedd elections, returning Welsh Labour to Government.
+Our dedicated supporters sent out more than 16,000 emails to Senedd candidates from across the political spectrum in the run up to the election seeking commitments to ban snaring and the caged breeding of 'game' birds.
 The response from candidates was overwhelmingly positive, many of whom individually went further than their party manifestos.
-This was an incredibly valuable exercise as it allowed us to explain our policy asks and to secure a number of pledges from individual candidates.
-Our hope is that this Senedd will provide greater protections for all animals including those who suffer in the name of 'sport'.
-We look forward to working with MSs and League supporters from across the political spectrum to make these pledges a reality.
-Cage breeding and snares Millions of pheasants and partridges are estimated to be factory farmed in Wales each year so that they can be shot for 'sport'.
+This was a very valuable exercise, as it allowed us to explain our policy asks and to secure a number of pledges from individual candidates.
+Cage breeding and snares Millions of pheasants and partridges are estimated to be factory farmed in Wales each year so they can be shot for 'sport'.
 To breed them, tens of thousands of parent birds are confined to cages, often for much of their breeding lives.
-Cages are cruel and cause animals to suffer.
-The Welsh Government has previously indicated support for Wales to become a cage-free nation.
+Cages are cruel and cause animals to suffer, and the Welsh Government has previously indicated support for Wales to become a cage-free nation.
 The League has highlighted the welfare issues with cage breeding of 'game' birds for years and recently petitioned Welsh Government to ban the use of cages to produce 'game' birds.
 We have also campaigned for a number of years to get snares totally banned in Wales, to outlaw their manufacture, possession, sale and use.
 We petitioned Welsh Government on this issue a few years ago, leading to an influential Senedd Committee report on snaring which has had a positive impact on policy development on the issue since.
 Our work has been rewarded over the past year with some notable developments.
-A commitment to limit cage breeding, detailed in the Welsh Labour manifesto, is a great development and will be working with MSs and the Welsh Labour Government to ensure that 'game' birds are included in the scope of future measures.
-On snares, we welcomed the publication, in November 2020, of the Agriculture White Paper, which contains proposals to give Welsh Ministers the powers to ban snares.
-With Welsh Labour returned to power we look forward to working with the MSs and the Welsh Government as they take this work forward and to ensuring that a ban on snares is enacted as soon as possible in this new Senedd term.
+Commitments to ban snares, and to limit the use of cages for farmed animals, appeared first in the election manifestos of more than one party, and now also feature in the new Welsh Government's 'Programme for Government' for the next five years.
+Exciting times lie ahead and the League looks forward to working with the Welsh Government and Members of Senedd (MSs) from all parties to ensure that these protections for animals used in 'sport' are delivered as soon as possible in this new Senedd term.